apetenchea/cdroot/source/_posts/handy-git-recipes.md

 ![Git commits](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/handy-git-recipes/media/commits.png)

-Every commit is identified by a unique hash, which is a 40-character hexadecimal string.
+Every commit is identified by a unique hash (SHA-1), which is a 40-character hexadecimal string.
 When working with commits, it's rarely necessary to reference them by their full identifier.
-You can pass in only a prefix (first 7 characters should be enough), as git is smart enough to figure out the rest, as long as there exists only one commit with the given prefix.
+You can pass in only a prefix (first 7 characters should be enough) and git is smart enough to figure out the rest (as long as there exists only one commit with the given prefix).
 For example, let's consider commit [dc2727cdfe357e4caf40f9c79c35d5232195ca45](https://github.com/apetenchea/cdroot/commit/dc2727cdfe357e4caf40f9c79c35d5232195ca45) from this blog's [repository](https://github.com/apetenchea/cdroot).
 You can check the metadata associated with it by running `git --no-replace-objects cat-file commit dc2727c`.
 The output is: